DanielJohnston/techtest-honeycomb/README.md

 - [x] Extract out discounts
 - [x] Create a development interface that sets up the specified info and drops to Pry
 - [x] Refactor discounts to a DiscountList class and use Discount as a context for individual discount strategies using strategy pattern
-- [ ] Create an OrderLine class and OrderLineList container class to hold both delivery lines and discount lines, with a running subtotal on each order_line
+- [ ] Create a hierarchy for order of executing discount strategies
+- [ ] Create an OrderSummary class that brings together all the information in a readable way, suitable for permanent storage if wanted
 - [ ] Select material per order_line instead of per order, allowing multiple materials in one order

 ## Structure